Consumer Insights: The importance of events for beef

 Return to importance of events for red meat and dairy homepage

-Beef is an everyday favourite protein for many Brits, and despite its popularity at ordinary mealtimes, beef was seen to perform well at almost all the major celebratory events in 2023 with retail purchases seeing volume uplifts compared with an average 2-week period*, but to a lesser extent than we see in other proteins.
+Beef is an everyday favourite protein for many Brits, and despite its popularity at ordinary mealtimes, beef was seen to perform well at almost all the major celebratory events in 2023 with retail purchases seeing volume uplifts compared with an average two-week period*, but to a lesser extent than we see in other proteins.

 Graph of beef performance at key seasonal events